The First Louisiana Engineers was split in two parts becoming the 1st and 3rd Regiment Engineers, Corps d'Afrique (95th and 97th U.S.C.T.s).

 Anthony J. Cade II speaks about African-Americans in Louisiana under French colonial rule up to the outbreak of the American Civil War.
 He points out their cultural, political and economic status in Louisiana and the military contributions of Black Louisianans up to the formation of the Louisiana Native Guards (73rd USCT).
 A.J.
 Cade II then delves into the fascinating story of the Louisiana Native Guards, the first Black regiments constituted in the Union Army during the Civil War.
 His presentation includes the perceptions of black soldiers in the US military and reactions of the British and French as a result.
 He is the author of a number of articles on the subaltern of the war, all of which have shed light on immigrants and African Americans who served in the military.

-The 1st Louisiana Engineers originally mustered on April 28, 1863 at Camp Parapet contraband camp in Carrollton, Louisiana near New Orleans.
-The nearly 1000 man regiment, commanded by Massachusetts abolitionist Justin Hodge, was immediately sent to the Siege of Port Hudson alongside the 1st, 3rd, and 4th Louisiana Native Guard and participated in the May and June assaults.
+The African American laborers working for the Engineer Department that had been asked to be uniformed, armed and mustered in by Gen. Phelps, were eventually musted into service .
+These men became the 1st Louisiana Engineers and they were mustered into service on April 28, 1863 at Camp Parapet contraband camp in Carrollton, Louisiana near New Orleans.
+Commanded by Massachusetts abolitionist Justin Hodge, the regiment was immediately sent to the Siege of Port Hudson alongside the 1st, 3rd, and 4th Louisiana Native Guard and participated in the May and June assaults.
 The colored regiments of the "Black Phalanx" were praised for their heroism and work performed during the siege.

 After the siege, the engineer regiment was split into two as the 1st and 3rd Regiment Engineers, Corps d'Afrique (95th and 97th USCTs).
 The Louisiana Native Guard regiments that also participated in the siege would later be designated as the 73rd, 75th, and 76th U.S. Colored Infantries in the closing weeks of the Red River Campaign in the spring of 1864.